 Round vs. Aero Surfboard Car Racks

 One true plus of the oblong-style aero roof racks is that they give a flatter surface to place things on when you’re loading up.
-For me, it makes me feel like I’m able to get a better base when I strap a board down.
+We feel like we’re able to get a better base when we strap our boards down.

 Overhang vs. Flush Surf Racks